Charlottesville’s City of Promise received national recognition as one of only 15

 2016: A Comprehensive Data Report affirmed the difference City of Promise has made in the neighborhood over the course of five years.

 May 2017: Founding director, Sarad Davenport, accepted new opportunity with Communities in Schools, a national organization.

-May 2019: Mary Coleman is named Interim Executive Director.
+December 2019: Mary Coleman was appointed as Executive Director.
 City of Promise is slated to become independent from fiscal sponsor, ReadyKids, in July 2020.